SergeyMakeev/Zmeya/README.md

 So there is no extra overhead from using such pointers in comparison with traditional pointers.

-All other containers are pretty much based on the same principles. i.e.
+All other Zmeya containers are pretty much based on the same principles. i.e.
 `zm::String` is a self-relative pointer to `const char*` `zm::Array<T>` is a self-relative pointer to data + size